-- 1. A derogation request for the IGT UNC, may only be submitted where it is related to a derogation 'use case' as defined in the IGT UNC. - Applications for derogations can only be made by valid IGT UNC licenced parties.
+- 1. A derogation request for the IGT UNC, may only be submitted where it is related to a derogation 'use case' as defined in the IGT UNC. - 2.
+Applications for derogations can only be made by valid IGT UNC licenced parties.
 Applications for derogations will only be deemed valid applications when made using the derogation application form (with all section completed and with appropriate accompanying evidence) as set out in the Derogation Guidance Document. - 3.
-The following areas of the IGT UNC are out of scope for derogation applications: - a) Part L Modification Rules and including rules for derogations (once added) - b) Part K General - c) Live Significant Code Review - d) Any part of Code that should a derogation be granted, would impact a supplier's, or end consumer's, ability to switch - e) any bilateral agreements that are enabled or governed by the IGT UNC - 4.
+The derogation may only apply to the applicant party, or where the derogation is in relation to specific MPRNs, any IGT UNC Parties associated with the MPRNs within the scope of the derogation] - 4.
+The following areas of the IGT UNC are out of scope for derogation applications: - a) Part L Modification Rules and including rules for derogations (once added) - b) Part K General - c) Live Significant Code Review - d) Any part of Code that should a derogation be granted, would impact a supplier's, or end consumer's, ability to switch - e) any bilateral agreements that are enabled or governed by the IGT UNC - 5.
 Derogation requests should be submitted to the Code Administrator.
-The Code Administrator will review the application as a 'critical friend' and will then circulate to IGT UNC Panel members and to Ofgem.
-Panel members will discuss the request at the first available IGT UNC Panel, following a period of at least eight business days after submission to the Code Administrator. - 5.
-There will be an initial Panel meeting to approve the derogation to be sent for industry consultation, with a second panel meeting to discuss responses received to consultation and vote on approving the derogation request.
-A representative of the submitting party must be present at each of the relevant Panel Meetings to present a summary of the request and answer any questions Panel may have.
+The Code Administrator will review the application as a 'critical friend' and will then circulate to IGT UNC Panel members, Pipeline Operators, Pipeline Users, the CDSP and to Ofgem.
+Panel members will discuss the request at the first available IGT UNC Panel, following a period of at least eight business days after submission to the Code Administrator.